Skip to content

 Tabs Layout

-render_tabs_layout_svg(items: List[LayoutItem], executor: Executor, variables: VariableValues, available_width: float, available_height: float, tab_titles: Optional[List[str]] = None, active_tab: int = 0, tab_position: str = 'top', background: Optional[str] = None, theme: Optional[str] = None) -> str
+render_tabs_layout(items: list[LayoutItem], executor: Executor, variables: VariableValues, available_width: float, available_height: float, tab_titles: list[str] | None = None, active_tab: int = 0, tab_position: str = 'top', background: str | None = None, theme: str | None = None) -> LayoutResult

-Render tabbed container as SVG (active tab only).
+Render tabbed container (active tab only).

 In a tabs layout, each tab gets the full container size minus the tab bar.
 Only the active tab is rendered in SVG output.